renjh2011/brave/instrumentation/rpc/README.md

 # brave-instrumentation-rpc

-Most instrumentation are based on rpc communication.
-For this reason, we have specialized handlers for rpc clients and servers.
+Most instrumentation are based on RPC communication.
+For this reason, we have specialized handlers for RPC clients and servers.
 All of these are configured with `RpcTracing`.

-The `RpcTracing` class holds a reference to a tracing component, instructions on what to put into rpc spans, and sampling policy.
+The `RpcTracing` class holds a reference to a tracing component, instructions on what to put into RPC spans, and sampling policy.

 ## Span data policy
 By default, the following are added to both RPC client and server spans: